Hiatal Hernia And Tummy Tuck

 You’ll need to avoid:

 Your doctor will likely give you breathing and coughing exercises to help strengthen the diaphragm.
-You should perform these daily, or according to your doctor’s instruction.
+You should perform these daily or according to your doctor’s instructions.

 As soon as you’re able, you should walk regularly to prevent blood clots from forming in your legs.